-Upon arrival at school, students must turn all cell phones, smart watches, and other digital communication devices off and secure them in their backpacks and out of site until the students are dismissed for the day, and have left the school campus (outside of the green gates).
+Upon arrival at school, students must turn all cell phones, smart watches, and other digital communication devices off and secure them in their backpacks and out of sight until the students are dismissed for the day, and have left the school campus (outside of the green gates).
 North County Joint Union School District is not responsible for loss or theft of cell phones.
 Students violating these procedures could face disciplinary action including disciplinary referral and loss of cell phone privileges.
 Continued defiance of authority will result in loss of all school activities for one month and/or school suspension.

-First Offense: Confiscated-student is responsible for
+1st Offense: Referral.
+Confiscated - student is

-notifying the parent.
-Parent/guardian

-must come and retrieve it.
+responsible for notifying the parent.
+Parent/guardian must come and retrieve it.

-Second Offense: Referral
+2nd Offense: Referral

-Third Offense: Loss of privilege of having cell phone on
+3rd Offense: Loss of privilege of having cell phone

-campus and referral
+on campus and referral

-Fourth Offense: Loss of all school activities for one (1)
+4th Offense: Loss of all school activities for one (1)